-8 of 22 portraits on display in Room 5: miniature case at the National Portrait Gallery
+1 portrait on display in the Room 5: miniature case at the National Portrait Gallery

 by Samuel Cooper